google/or-tools/ortools/sat/doc/integer_arithmetic.md

 values.
 When creating them, a domain must be given.
 The format of this domain is a flattened list of disjoint intervals.

--   To represent a continuous interval from 0 to 10, just pass a domain [0, 10].
+-   To represent a interval from 0 to 10, just pass a domain [0, 10].
 -   To represent a single value (5), create a domain [5, 5].
 -   From these, it is easy to represent an enumerated list of values [-5, -4, -3, 1, 3, 4, 5, 6] is encoded as [-5, -3, 1, 1, 3, 6].
--   to exclude a single value, use int64 min and max values as in [int64min, -1, 1, int64max].
+-   To exclude a single value, use int64min and int64max values as in [int64min, 4, 6, int64max].

 ## Linear constraints

-In **C++**, the only supported data structure is a linear constraints as in:
+In **C++**, the model supports linear constraints as in:

     sum (a_i * x_i) in domain

 Where domain uses the same encoding as integer variables.

-From this, usual modeling tricks can express general arithmetic constraints:
+From this, the usual modeling tricks can express general arithmetic constraints:

     x > y